-National Opposite Day is a day to have fun all day long saying exactly opposite of what you really mean.
+The aim of the day is to have fun all day long saying exactly the opposite of what you really mean.
 This day has kids rejoicing everywhere.
 It is also a great day for adults to play along and break out of the winter blues.
 Maybe we should have dinner for breakfast and breakfast for dinner!

 Sponge Bob Square Pants even got into the act, with an episode containing the whimsical nature of this day.

 - Read about the North and South Poles.

 - Express opposite emotions like sad and happy, excited and disappointed.

 - Experiment with opposite flavors.
 Taste sour and sweet, spicy and bland.
 What’s the opposite of bitter?

 - Play with opposite sounds.
 Whisper then shout.
 Cry then laugh.